 Abstract

 In the lead-up to the 2020 U.S. presidential election, we developed tools to monitor the follower dynamics of prominent Twitter users.
 This work details our investigation into several strange phenomena we observed, which suggest the presence of coordinated manipulation campaigns.
 We present preliminary evidence of networks of automated (bot) and potentially compromised accounts aiming to artificially inflate or diminish the perceived social status of high-profile individuals.
+(Note: this work was presented as an extended abstract at IC2S2 2020.
+It is available as an arXiv preprint but was not submitted as a full peer-reviewed paper.)

 Key Contributions